ratgdo/mqtt-ratgdo/README.md

 * Add mqtt toggle commands for control commands
 * Implement auto tune for obstruction sensors
 * Require two of the same status message for security + 1.0 to eliminate false reports from GDO
+* Flip light status on when motion detected packet is sent

 # Special thanks